Understanding Ramadan

 When is Ramadan?

 Ramadan lasts either 29 or 30 days.
-The dates vary each year because the Islamic lunar calendar is approximately 11 days shorter than the solar Gregorian calendar used worldwide.
+The dates vary each year because, for religious observances, Muslims follow a lunar calendar that is approximately 11 days shorter than the solar Gregorian calendar.
 This discrepancy causes the month of Ramadan to move backward through the Gregorian calendar, occurring about 11 days earlier each year.

-For example, if Ramadan starts in early March this year, next year, it would begin at the end of February.
+For example, if Ramadan starts in at the beginning of March this year, next year, it would begin toward the end of February.
 This shift ensures that, over time, Muslims experience Ramadan in all the seasons, which can significantly affect the fasting experience, given the varying lengths of days across seasons.

 How are the beginning and end of Ramadan determined?

-The precise beginning of Ramadan is now calculated many years in advance.
+The precise beginning and end dates of Ramadan are now determined many years in advance through astronomical calculations.
 However, it is traditionally determined based on the sighting of the new moon, and many celebrants wait for the moon to be sighted in their area.
 This practice can lead to variations in the start date from one country to another, and sometimes even within different regions of the same country.
 The end of Ramadan and the beginning of the holiday Eid al-Fitr are similarly determined by the observation of the new crescent moon.

 The ritual of moon sighting adds a communal and anticipatory element to Ramadan.
 It links Muslims to the natural world and to the traditions of the faith.